 During Erdogan’s 20-year reign, his government has altered the Public Procurement Law nearly 200 times.
 This has meant that Erdogan’s closest allies, in particular a small group of oligarchs known as the “gang of five,” receive an overwhelming percentage of government tenders.
 A CHP report has stated that the government has issued 330.5 billion liras worth of tenders, and 50% of those were won by the same 20 companies—24% of those went to the “gang of five.”

 Four out of these five companies were investigated for fraud, corruption, and tax evasion in 2013.
 Those cases were dismissed and all of the investigating officers are currently in prison.
 Protests against this scandal were violently suppressed.

 Turkey’s grey-listing in 2021 came after several warnings from the institution that the country needed to “swiftly improve” the implementation of its anti-corruption laws.
 Rather than address these concerns, President Erdogan’s government continues to reward sanctions evaders like Mehmet Hakan Atilla, the architect of the Halkbank scheme, who was appointed head of the Istanbul stock exchange upon his release from prison.
-Meanwhile, the subjects of corruption scandal continue to be awarded expensive tenders with guaranteed government financing, such as the new Istanbul airport.
+Meanwhile, the subjects of corruption scandals continue to be awarded expensive tenders with guaranteed government financing, such as the new Istanbul airport.